midy177/ws-tun-vpn/README.md

 # Websocket tun vpn

-`A simple VPN based on websocket and tun devices written in Go.`
+`A simple VPN based on websocket and tun devices written in Go,gui is write by fyne.Cross-platform, support Linux, mac, windows, mobile, etc.`

 ## main page,show the list of configs.
 ![](gui_screenshot/main_page.png)